Void of Vision: Hyperdaze (2019–2021)

-Chronicles EP series (2021–present)
+Chronicles (2021–2023)

 On 3 September, Void of Vision released a new single titled "The Lonely People".
 A music video accompanied the released track.
 On 20 October, another single, "VAMPYR" was released, with an accompanying music video.
 Void of Vision announced simultaneously that an EP would be released on 22 October, titled Chronicles I: Lust.
 The EP was then released on the aforementioned date, containing 4 tracks, including single releases, "The Lonely People" and "VAMPYR".
 Chronicles I: Lust will be the start of an ongoing series of EPs yet to be written.

 On 21 February 2022, Void of Vision released the new single, "Dominatrix", which was a slightly different endeavor for their sound.
 A second single, "Into the Dark" was released on 4 April alongside the announcement of their upcoming EP in the Chronicle series.
 On 29 April, their second EP in the series Chronicles II: Heaven was released.
 It featured the two previously released singles, as well as three additional tracks.
 The track "Altar" featured vocals from Creeper vocalist, Hannah Greenwood.
+On 18 October, a new single "Hell Hell Hell" was released.
+On 11 November the band surprise released the third and final EP in the series, Chronicles III: Underworld, which included the single previously released as well two additional songs.

+On 17 February 2023, Void of Vision released the Chronicles studio album, compiling all three EPs together.
+In March, Void of Vision joined the lineup for the inaugural Australian Knotfest festival.
+In April the band announced an Australian Headline tour with Like Moths To Flames, Varials & Annalynn, shortly afterwards vocalist Jack Bergin was hospitalised with a ruptured Cerebral arteriovenous malformation, leaving the band to pull out of their scheduled performance at Unify Gathering Off The Record.

+What I'll Leave Behind and break up (2024–2025)

+In October the band returned with the release of the single "Angel Of Darkness" announcing tours in North America/Canada with Invent, Animate and Europe/United Kingdom with Stray From The Path.

+In June 2024, the band announced that a new album What I'll Leave Behind will be released on 20 September 2024.
+On November 14, the band announced that they will break up following a final headline tour in Australia in February 2025.
+The final show took place on 22 February at the Magnet House in Perth.
+The band's decision to split comes after reflecting on their decade-long journey, feeling they've accomplished everything they set out to achieve and reached a fulfilling end.
+Their focus is now on personal growth and moving forward, while celebrating their legacy with a final tour to honour their career.
+After their main headlining Farewell Tour, the band announced an additional final show in their home town of Melbourne scheduled for 5 July at The Forum.